yvoinov/memproxy/README.md

 ;du
 top
 telegram
+wget
 ```
-Note: Strings starting from # of ; threats as comment and will be ignored.
+Note: Strings starting from # or ; threats as comment and will be ignored.

 ## Notes